Matth3w90/spring-boot-admin-actuator/README.md

 A package that provides a set of APIs used by spring-boot-admin to view the state of the microservice.

-To read the latest version of the readme refer to this link [Latest README version](#readme)
+To read the latest version of the readme refer to this [link](#readme)

 This library adds the endpoints invoked by the spring-boot-admin and must be used in conjunction with a library that takes care of the registration on a server-eureka.

-**Then please refer to package eureka-js-client (https://www.npmjs.com/package/eureka-js-client) for registration, it is the one used for creating and testing this library.**
+**Then please refer to this eureka-js-package (https//www.npmjs.com/package/eureka-js-client) for registration, it is the one used for creating and testing this library.**

 <br>